 Famed for being the last residence of Franz Ferdinand, the Konopiste Castle is as rich in history as it is in beauty.
 It was originally constructed in 1280 in the style of a French castle with cylindrical towers, ornate gates, and even a drawbridge.
 Throughout the centuries, it went through different Renaissance, Baroque, faux-historical phases.

 Franz Ferdinand bought the property in 1887 and heavily remodeled the castle and surrounding area.
-One of his most notable contributions was with the remodel of the castle gardens; he added greenhouses, rose bushes, and several Italian-style statues.
+One of his most notable contributions was the remodel of the castle gardens; he added greenhouses, rose bushes, and several Italian-style statues.
 After his assassination in 1914, the castle was taken over by the government and turned into a public monument.

 The castle remains in the same condition as Franz Ferdinand left it.
 Visitors can see his private rooms, including his apartment, hunting collection, and a shooting hall with moving targets.
 There’s even the Obizzi-Este collection, the third-largest collection of medieval weapons and armory in Europe.